 Well, you’ll now discover that you can caption an image in Google Docs using the very same tool.

-Step 1: In the Google Docs document you opened, scroll down and place the blinking cursor in the location where you want to insert the image into.
+Step 1: Scroll down and place the blinking cursor in the location where you want to insert the image into

-Step 2: Once the cursor’s in place, head to the menu bar and click “Insert.”
-A dropdown menu will then appear.
+Step 2: Head to the menu bar and click “Insert”

-Step 5: Once you’re in the “Drawing” tool window, head to the toolbar and select the “Image” button.
+Step 5: Head to the toolbar and select the “Image” button

 You’ll then be asked to choose where to source your photo from — “Upload,” “Search for,” or “Add the URL for the image.”